Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ```java
 MesiboUI.Config config = MesiboUI.getConfig();
         config.messageListTitle = "New Messages";

 ```
-Now if you dont want to show recent contacted users at top you can set `showRecentInForward` to `false`
+Now if you don't want to show recent contacted users at top you can set `show recentInForward` to `false`

 ```java
 MesiboUI.Config config = MesiboUI.getConfig();
         config.showRecentInForward = false;

 ```

 Similarly, you can change the value of parameters as per your theme and need.